-- 2.1 Content Integrity Data and publisher integrity is verified through use of signed hashes of the content. - 2.2 Decentralized Mirroring Users sharing the same Dat automatically discover each other and exhange data in a swarm.
+- 2.1 Content Integrity Data and publisher integrity is verified through use of signed hashes of the content. - 2.2 Decentralized Mirroring Users sharing the same Dat automatically discover each other and exchange data in a swarm.

-- 2.3 Network Privacy Dat provides certain privacy guarantees including end-to-end encryption. - 2.4 Incremental Versioning Datasets can be efficiently synced, even in real time, to other peers.
+- privacy guarantees including end-to-end encryption. - 2.4 Incremental Versioning Datasets can be efficiently synced, even in real time, to other peers.